twentyOne2x/attnmarkets/README.md

 The above elements are required to increase TVL sustainably, for `attnUSD` to be listed on DeFi protocols (e.g. Kamino) and become a prime asset for portfolio construction (treasuries, funds, vault curators, yield farmers).

+## Challenges
+* Defensibility: We will have to deploy significant resources to acquire users for them to switch to a Squads vault.
+We will need to defend these users and avoid new projects that will simply request to be added to the vault.
+* Legal: We deal with revenues and cashflows and people.
+* Custody: On paper nothing blocks the user from requesting another CTO so we will need collaboration with Pump and other platforms.